-Catherine and I are delighted to be embarking on our first visit to Poland, and we hope to return many times in the years to comeThe Duke of Cambridge
+Catherine and I are delighted to be embarking on our first visit to Poland, and we hope to return many times in the years to comeThe Prince of Wales

 Mr. President, Minister, Ambassador,

 Good evening to you all – and thank you for joining Catherine and me at this very special occasion.

 Tonight we have double reason to celebrate: we mark the birthday of my grandmother The Queen, and we celebrate the depth and breadth of the shared ties of our two great countries.